hapax/hapax.github.io/assets/simple-physics.md

 extracted a testable experimental prediction from the atomic hypothesis.
-In 1908, Jean Perrin measured the dance of pollen grains in water, and found that they diffused precisely according to the ESS relation.
+In 1908, Jean Perrin measured the dance of pollen grains in water, and found that they diffused precisely according to the ESS relation, since all the parameters (except $D$) can be measured in other ways.
-Perrin (1926) and Einstein (1921) were awarded Nobel prizes for their efforts.
+Perrin (1926) and Einstein (1921) picked up Nobel prizes for their efforts.

 ---